imjopa/js-pokedex/README.md

-# js-pokedex
+# JS-Pokedex
-pokedex development for improvement (Still in progress).
+A Pokedex in development for improvement of my skills (Still in progress).
 DIO.me project - HTML / CSS / JS